-Prerequisite: 6 credit hours of COMM 2000+ level courses Offered: Fall
+Prerequisite: 6 credit hours of COMM 2000+ level courses OR permission of instructor

 COMM 3323 Media Law and Ethics

 First Amendment law, libel, privacy, obscenity, contempt, copyright, trademark, the Federal Communications Act, laws affecting advertising, legal publication and other business activities of the media, including the Internet.
 Media ethics and performance; functions of the media in relation to the executive, judicial and legislative branches of government; agencies of media criticism; right to know versus right to privacy are presented.